 Performance of each Share Class is compared to the performance of the Reference Index in its respective Share Class currency.
 However, performance of each hedged Share Class is compared to the performance of the Reference Index in the Share Class hedging currency.

-The Delegated Investment Manager of the Fund is MIROVA.
+Delegated Investment Manager of the Sub-FundThe Delegated Investment Manager of the Fund is MIROVA.

 MIROVA EURO SHORT TERM SUSTAINABLE BOND FUND